sonatype/ossindex-maven/src/site/hugo/content/maven-plugin/excludes.md

 Sometimes audit may detect vulnerabilities which are not relevant.
 {{% /tag %}}

-In those cases audit can be configured to *exclude* from vulnerabilities from matching.
+In those cases audit can be configured to *exclude* vulnerabilities from matching.

 ## Exclude Specific Vulnerabilities